kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ---

-## Completing The Playbook
+## Completing The Playbook And Closing The Alert

-After completing all investigation steps and documenting the findings, the incident playbook was finalized.
+After completing the investigation steps and documenting all findings, the incident playbook was finalized successfully.
+The alert was then closed as a **True Positive** because the investigation confirmed a real malicious LFI attack attempt.

 ![image15](Image/image15.png)

----

-## Playbook Completion Status

-The platform confirmed that the investigation playbook was completed successfully and the case was ready for alert closure.

 ![image16](Image/image16.png)

----

-## Closing The Alert

-The alert was closed as a **True Positive** because the investigation confirmed a real malicious LFI attack attempt targeting the web server.

 ![image17](Image/image17.png)